 Lists and shorter verses are easier for kids to remember, even toddlers, meaning you can never start teaching them too young.
 And repetition is key!

 The fruit of the spirit applies to all areas of our life because they are all characteristics of God.
 He is loving, patient, kind, etc. It’s where all that we do and the way we act, comes from.

 It’s where all that we do and the way we act, comes from and we can read more about this in God’s Word!

 They are also very actionable, as in, we can find practical ways to model them in our lives and show our kids how as well.

 First, let’s take a deeper look at what the fruits of the spirit are, and really understand each so we can effectively teach it to our kiddos.

-Galatians tells us the fruits of the spirit are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+The apostle Paul tells us in Galatians, the fruits of the spirit are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

-When we instill these into our kids at a young age, they will grow up knowing them, practicing them, and help them grow in their love for God and others.
+When we instill these “good things” into our kids at a young age, they will grow up knowing them, practicing them, and help them grow in their love for God and others.

 Explaining Each Fruit Of The Spirit To Kids